List of EastEnders characters introduced in 2009: George Trott

 George Michael Trott, played by Joshua Jacobs from 2009 to 2012, and Harrison Stagg in 2014, is the son of Heather Trott (Cheryl Fergison) and Darren Miller (Charlie G. Hawkins), named after his mother's favourite singer, George Michael.
 He is born in the show, in the episode broadcast on 20 October 2009, though it was actually set three days later.
 Heather discovers she is pregnant in May 2009, which comes as a shock to her as she is 41 years old.
 She decides to keep the identity of the father a close secret, however, the possible fathers are Darren, Phil Mitchell (Steve McFadden), Minty Peterson (Cliff Parisi) and Billy Mitchell (Perry Fenwick).
 George left the series when he returned to Darren after Heather's death.
 George returned to EastEnders on 7 July 2014, to visit Shirley.

-Joshua Jacobs portrayed George Trott between 2009 and 2012.

 After George is born, Darren gets used to having a son and continues to provide for him.
 In July 2010, Heather makes plans to have George christened.
 He is christened in September 2010 and his godparents are Minty, Patrick Trueman (Rudolph Walker) and Shirley Carter (Linda Henry).
 In February 2011, Heather leaves George alone one day and later suffers financial problems and suffers carbon monoxide poisoning from her faulty boiler.
 She is unable to look after George and leaves him with Darren as she feels he is better off there.
 Darren's fiancée Jodie Gold (Kylie Babbington) soon gives Darren an ultimatum, and when Darren struggles with George on his own, he returns George to Heather.
 When Darren announces he is moving away from Walford, he asks Heather to take good care of George, and gives her some money.
 The money enables Heather and George to move into their own flat.
 At one point, George is at nursery when he is hurt by Amy Mitchell after she scratches him.
 When Heather's new partner Andrew Cotton (Ricky Grover) moves into their flat, he looks after George.
 After Heather is murdered by Ben Mitchell (Joshua Pascoe), George is taken into emergency foster care.
 George is then returned to Shirley as she is his godmother, while social services attempt to track down Darren.
 Phil tries to locate Darren himself and eventually manages to get in contact with him.
 George is then collected by social services and taken to Darren.
 In July 2014, Shirley brings George back to Walford for a visit and takes him to the Queen Victoria pub where she is now living and introduces him to her family.
 She also takes him to visit Dot Branning (June Brown).
 Shirley's son Dean Wicks (Matt Di Angelo) is resentful of George's presence and accuses Shirley of using George to make up for being a bad mother to her own children.
 Shirley takes George and goes to stay the night at the B&B with Patrick.